Qinying-Liu/TagAlign/README.md

 ```
 We provide the captions of the images in [meta_file]().

-For evaluation, please follow the [data preparation section of GroupViT README](https://github.com/NVlabs/GroupViT#data-preparation) to prepare the datasets.
+For evaluation, please follow the [mmsegmentation](https://github.com/open-mmlab/mmsegmentation/blob/master/docs/en/dataset_prepare.md) to prepare the datasets.
 Remember to change the image dirs in 'segmentation/configs/_base_/datasets/*.py'.

 ## Train and Evaluate
 1. Modify the 'tagalign.yml'.
 We provide the pre-processed ['tag_file']() and ['label_file']().